 When planning your next getaway, ditch the traditional hotel room and opt for something a little more exciting!
+If you have recently been stuck in a timeshare agreement, that you may have had to end through the use of either timeshare exit companies or lawyers, you might be feeling ready to experience something truly different from your past vacations.
 We have 5 truly unique lodging experiences that will make your next Washington vacation one to remember.

 Have you ever wanted to know what it is like to live like a hobbit?
 Well now you can!
 Inspired by J.R.R.
 Tolkien’s novels, the Underground Hygge is available to rent on AirBnB.
 It is a perfect choice for anyone interested in experiencing life in The Shire.
 Nestled into a hillside with breathtaking views of the Columbia River, the home was a passion project for builder Kristie Wolfe.
 This is evident from the many handcrafted details throughout the home.
 The interior is filled with wooden elements such as a carpenter table, books of riddles, pastries (or should we say Lembas bread?) and an over-sized fireplace.
 And the hobbit community is growing which will make securing a reservation at this popular destination much easier in the future.
 Wolfe has plans to build more hobbit homes on the property, along with a communal kitchen that will look like an English pub.